vidulum/documentation/docs/wallets/keplr_ledger_guide.md

 <img src="./assets/keplr_wallet/s1-2.png" />

 It is time to connect your Ledger device to Keplr now!
-After plugging in your Ledger Device, you can open the Crypto.org Chain App on it and click “Next” in the pop-up window.
+After plugging in your Ledger Device, you can open the Vidulum Chain App on it and click “Next” in the pop-up window.

 <img src="./assets/keplr_wallet/s1-3.png" />